pypa/pipx/README.md

     ->create($unixUser);
 ```

-When models need to be provided, the required properties will be checked before executing the request.
-A
+When models need to be provided, the required properties are checked before executing the request.

-`RequestException` will be thrown when properties are missing.
-See the message for more details.
+`RequestException` is thrown when properties are missing.
+See the error message for more details.

 #### Filtering data

 Some endpoints require a `ListFilter` and return a list of models according to the filter.
-It's also possible to change
-the sort order.
+It's also possible to change the sort order.

-A `ListFilter` can be initialized for a model, so it automatically validates if the provided fields are available for
+A `ListFilter` can be initialized for a model, so it automatically validates if the provided fields are available for the model.
-the model.

 ```php
 $listFilter = ListFilter::forModel(new Cluster());